ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 *Wranglers note:*

-*Currently wranglers facilitate this process by directly working with labs to understand metadata requirements.
+*Currently wranglers facilitate this process by directly working with labs or directly studying the publication to understand metadata requirements.
 Eventually this process will be more user led however, this provides an opportunity to improve our metadata schema.*

 ### Project level metadata

 Metadata applicable to the whole project is entered in several ‘project level’ tabs and all sheets will contain these tabs.
-These tabs include: Project, Contacts*, Funders*, Publications.
+These tabs include: Project, Contacts*, Funders*, Publications*, HCA Bionetworks*.
 These tabs do not need to be part of the entity linking described for biomaterial, file and protocol tabs.

 *Wranglers note:*